Skip to main content

 Each EU country has its own traffic regulations.
 You must therefore follow theFrench rules when you are driving in France.
 If you commit an offence, you are subject to the traffic rules of the country where you committed the offence.
 Therefore, the corresponding penalties apply to you.

-France practices cross-border information exchange with 19 EU countries, which allows them to identify you and to send you the ticket directly from your home country’s authorities.
-Here is the list of offences for which French authorities can prosecute you:
+France practices cross-border information exchange with 19 EU countries.
+This allows the foreign country to identify you and to send you the ticket directly from your home country’s authorities.

 1. speeding